 Graduates of a master's degree program are generally equipped to seek managerial and senior-level positions in the video game design and application development industry.
 Some career options include:

 Employment Outlook and Salary Information

-In May 2015, the U.S. Bureau of Labor Statistics (www.bls.gov) reported that the median annual salary for software applications developers was $98,260.
-In addition, job growth for software developers is expected to increase significantly from 2014 to 2024, with prospects being the brightest for applicants familiar with the latest programming languages and tools, according to the BLS.
+In May 2018, the U.S. Bureau of Labor Statistics (www.bls.gov) reported that the median annual salary for software applications developers was $103,620.
+In addition, job growth for software developers is expected to increase significantly at 21% from 2018 to 2028, with prospects being the brightest for applicants familiar with the latest programming languages and tools, according to the BLS.

 Degrees that will allow students to become game software developers include a Bachelor of Science in Video Game Design and Application Development, a B.S. in Computer Science with a games concentration, or a Master of Science in Computer Game Development or Interactive Technology.
 Graduates with these degrees may become directors, producers, even senior design engineers on video game projects.